snehilvj/dmc-docs/docs/dash-iconify/dash-iconify.md

 ### Usage With DMC

-Although dash-iconify can be used with any dash components library, be it, dash-mantine-components, dash-core-components or dash-bootstrap-components, dmc provides direct hooks for adding icons to enhance the look and feel of your apps.
+Although dash-iconify can be used with any dash components library, be it, dash-mantine-components, dash-core-components or dash-bootstrap-components, DMC provides direct hooks for adding icons to enhance the look and feel of your apps.

 .. exec::docs.dash-iconify.dmc